noah-kuhn/EGaDS-Mega-Micro-Jam/Assets/README.txt

 	- ^ If you don't do this, there may be naming conflicts with other team's projects
  *****************************************
  -

+- Stick to WASD/arrow keys and space.
+You can technically still

-Music Length Standard: 141 BPM, 2 measures (~3.4 seconds)
+Music Length Standard: 141 BPM, 2 measures (~3.4 seconds) for short